-Unfortunately, the food here can fall short.
-I've had several unremarkable meals, but the labneh (€3) and the baba ganoush (€3) starters, both light and flavorful, and the tender chicken tagine (€9) are unlikely to disappoint.
-I also enjoyed the basbousa (€3), a rich semolina cake blanketed in a tangy yogurt, a nice contrast to the sweet dough.
+Unfortunately the food can fall short – I've had unremarkable meals here, but most hot and cold mezzes and the tender chicken tagine are unlikely to disappoint.
+The basbousa is also good, a rich and sugary semolina cake blanketed in a tangy yogurt.